-Online applications for provisional or general registration as a medical radiation practitioner are available to:
+Online applications for general registration as a medical radiation practitioner are available to:

 For all other circumstances, please use the relevant downloadable form below.